diatomsRcool/checklists/README.md

 Make_TB_file.ipynb - Jupyter notebook that reads the tsv checklist and creates the Darwin Core archive needed for upload into TraitBank.
 The taxon and parent IDs are managed via dictionaries that were made using Build_Taxon.ipynb

+bird_data.txt - a list of all countries, their geonames ID, the number of bird species, and the number of bird observations. this is the output from get_birds.py

+build_continent_dict.py - This code creates a look up dictionary from a list of contries and their continents.
+Country is the key and continent is the value.
+This code created continent_dict.p

+checklist_script_gen.sh - A bash script for creating the effechecka queries from a list of wkt strings (wkt_string.tsv).
+It also creates two other scripting files, checklist_status.sh and checklist_download.sh.
+These are the scripts that run in Jenkins.
+Every time this GitHub repository is updated, the Jenkins job is triggered.
+So, if the wkt_string.tsv file is updated, the scripts get run automatically.

 continent_dict.p - a dictionary for looking up a country's continent.
 Country name with underscore instead of spaces is the key and the two-letter continent abbreviation is the value.
 Use the Python pickle module to load the dictionary.

 country_dict.p - a dictionary for looking up country by geonames ID.
 Geonames ID is the key and country is the value.
 Use the Python pickle module to load the dictionary.